 Description: Chemistry is the study of matter & its changes.
 The primary goal of science is discovering the natural laws for which nature operates.
 In this course we will learn about the principles of Chemistry and its processes which include dimensional analysis, matter, atomic structure, basic quantum mechanics, thermodynamics, physical & chemical changes, the periodic table, chemical bonds, chemical reactions, stoichiometry, and more.
 In addition, we will be practicing lab etiquette, proper use of lab equipment, measurement skills, and chemical identification.
 Students will combine math with science to conduct investigations in the lab.
+This class is treated as a Pre-AP class to prepare you for AP Chemistry.
 Math prerequisite: Algebra.